 It’s Badgers game day and I’m up around 8 to get showered and ready into my game day outfit.
-I take a Lyft to the city where I will be meeting my mate Brett’s uncle for a tailgate party.
+I take a Lyft to downtown Lincoln where I will be meeting my mate Brett’s uncle for a tailgate party.
 I met Brett in a bar in Dallas a few years ago whilst watching an English soccer game and we have stayed in touch since.
 I got to meet him a couple of years during my annual spring (fall) trip to America but unfortunately he was out of town for the Packers-Cowboys game last month.
 Brett has kindly put me in contact with Uncle Bob whom meets me near the stadium and kindly purchases me a ticket off someone selling in the street.
 Apparently Cornhuskers tickets are expensive and difficult to obtain but as the team haven’t been doing too well this season they are going pretty cheap and easily.
 We walk over to Bob’s tailgate but don’t stay there long as it’s nearly start time.
 The Badgers lost their previous two road games but today they put on a good all round performance in a 37-21 win with Jonathan Taylor finishing with 205 yards on 25 carries and in the process becoming the running back with the second most rushing yards in Big Ten history with only Badgers legend Ron Dayne ahead.
 After the win I walk back towards downtown to watch the Hawkeyes-Gophers game.
 It turns out to be a great result for the Badgers as Minnesota lose their first game of the season so if Wisconsin win their remaining two games with the final game in Minneapolis against the Gophers then the Badgers will clinch the Big Ten west and make the championship final.
 For dinner I grab some food to go and take an Uber back to the Airbnb house.
 I’m all home alone and after dinner I watch some TV in my room before heading to bed.

 Sunday 17th November 480 KM 300 M